-Broncos head coach Gary Kubiak steps down
+Broncos head coach Gary Kubiak retires

 - Kubiak is stepping down after two seasons as the Denver Broncos' head coach

-- He coached the Broncos to a 24-10 win against the Carolina Panthers in Super Bowl 50
+- He coached Broncos to a 24-10 win over the Carolina Panthers in Super Bowl 50

 (CNN)Less than a year after winning the Super Bowl, Gary Kubiak is leaving his position as Denver Broncos head coach.

-"As I told our team last night, this is an extremely difficult decision to step down as head coach," Kubiak said in a statement released Monday morning.
-"I love to work and I love football, but ultimately the demands of the job are no longer a good fit for me.

-"I gave everything I had to this team the last two seasons, but this year, in particular, has been tough on me.
-As hard as it is to leave this position, I know that it's the best thing for myself, my family and the Denver Broncos."
+"Coaching is a very demanding business," he said.
+"Tough business.
+And I've always prided myself.
+You know, I've been a head coach for 10 years.
+And each of us as coaches... we all have a routine.
+We all have a way we go about doing things, and I've had my routine for a long time.
+And I've always taken a lot of pride that I could coach a football team, be there for the players, be there for the coaches, be there for the organization, do a game plan, call some plays on Sunday.
+I've always taken a lot of pride in the fact that I could do all of those things.

+"But this year I haven't been able to do that.
+It's been tough.
+And for the first time I've had to tell myself, 'Hey, you can't do that anymore.'"

-Kubiak has had more than one health scare in his career.
+Kubiak, 55, has had more than one health scare in his career.
 He missed Denver's game on October 13 against the San Diego Chargers because of a complex migraine condition.
 When he was head coach of the Houston Texans, Kubiak suffered a transient ischemic attack -- commonly known as a mini-stroke -- when he collapsed during a game in 2013.

-"When Gary informed me of his decision to step down as head coach, I was obviously saddened and disappointed," Broncos general manager John Elway said in a statement.
-"But, I understand and respect Gary for doing what's right for him as well as his family."
+Kubiak said he didn't immediately start thinking of retirement after his medical emergency in October.

+"That was obviously an episode that took place, and I've had a couple in the last four years, but it wasn't like, 'OK, this is something that I can't handle,'" he said.
+"I wouldn't say that.
+It was a struggle for me throughout the course of the year just keeping up with the things that I normally do and the way I want to do them. ...
+It was not one incident, but I am listening to the last few years."

+"In the long run, it's the right thing for Gary, and I think that's the most important thing," Elway said.

 Kubiak was 24-11 in his two seasons as Denver's coach.
-He will address the media with Elway at 10 a.m. (noon ET) on Monday.

 Last season, Kubiak led Denver to a 24-10 win in Super Bowl 50 in February against the Carolina Panthers.

 Following the win, however, the Broncos took a step back.
 Quarterback Peyton Manning retired, and his backup, Brock Osweiler, left for the Houston Texans.
 That left the Broncos with Trevor Siemian, a seventh-round draft pick in 2015, to start their title defense.